GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 ###### ![w:60px](images/2021-10-20-00-54-44.png) Screens
-- List of screens and their configurations can be displayed.
+- List of screens and their configurations.
 ![bg right 100%](images/2021-10-20-01-18-20.png)
 ![bg right 93%](images/2021-10-20-01-14-53.png)

 ---
 ###### ![w:60px](images/2021-10-20-01-20-56.png) Database
 - Displays the structure of the database and the data stored in it.
-- Collection: A collection of data that has the same properties
+- Collection: A collection of data that has the same properties.
 ![w:214px](images/2021-10-20-01-38-57.png) ![w:878px](images/2021-10-20-01-30-09.png)

 ---
 ###### ![w:60px](images/2021-10-20-01-45-09.png) Settings
 - You can change the name of the app and set the app's icon.
-- Configure display settings for the canvas.
+- You can configure display settings for the canvas.
-- Set access permissions to the app
+- You can set access permissions to the app.
-- Duplicate or delete an app
+- You can copy or delete an app.
 ![bg right 90%](images/2021-10-20-01-47-47.png)

 ---
 ###### ![w:60px](images/2021-10-20-01-56-00.png)Publish
-- You can publish your apps (paid plan only).
+- You can publish your apps (paid plan required).
 ![bg right 90%](images/2021-10-20-01-59-11.png)

 ---